dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

   ...
 ```
 It allocs 0x24 = 36 bytes (enough to hold 9 four-byte integers).
 From offset 8\*4 = 0x20 it stores the
-default address 0x80487a6 used by *"the accounting software"* called after all user input has been entered,
+default address 0x80487a6 used by *"the accounting software"* called in main (the call we want to hijack),
 and we do read up to 0x15 = 21 chars that are then stored from position 4*4 = 0x10.
 Notice, 21 is 5 more than 16, so we can in fact overwrite the complete address stored at byte offsets 0x20-0x23(!).

+=> ***Step 2***: give an item name of the form (16 nonzero chars) + 0x78 + 0x88 + 0x04 + 0x08.

 (The rest of the data are of no interest - if you care, nevertheless, then the 0th int is the price,
-ints 1 and 2 are pointers to the left and right leaves, while int 3 is the balance factor).
+ints 1 and 2 are pointers to the left and right leaves, while int 3 is the balance factor of the node.)

-=> ***Step 2***: give an item name of the form (16 nonzero chars) + 0x78 + 0x88 + 0x04 + 0x08.

 ### Fuzz the solution